 Because we pay a significant portion of compensation as long-term equity awards, we believe that viewing the compensation that is actually realizable by our Chief Executive Officer is important to an understanding of our executive compensation program.
 Realizable pay recognizes the impact of actual financial and stock performance in the returns available (or "realizable") by the executive.
 In contrast, reported pay (which reflects the grant date fair value for stock options used in Summary Compensation Table disclosure) estimates the expected value of compensation on the day it was granted, in accordance with financial accounting principles.
-Realizable pay compared to reported pay helps investors understand the sensitivity of our compensation to actual financial and market performance and the resulting returns available to the executive.
-The Compensation Committee believes that given the heavily-weighted pay-for-performance structure of our executive compensation program, realizable pay and the difference between realizable pay and reported pay shows the alignment between executive compensation and stockholder interests.
+Realizable pay helps investors understand the sensitivity of our compensation to actual financial and market performance and the resulting returns available to the executive.
+The Compensation Committee believes that given the heavily-weighted pay-for-performance structure of our executive compensation program, realizable pay is an important measure to review in analyzing the alignment between our compensation and our stock price performance.